-- 1 cup pitted cherries, fresh or frozen
+- 1 ½ cup (225g) pitted cherries**, fresh, frozen or unsweetened canned

-- 1/2 cup coconut
+- 1 ½ cup (120g) desiccated coconut

-- The cups can be kept in an airtight container at a cool room temperature for a few hours.
-Otherwise the cups should be kept in an airtight container in the fridge for up to 1 week or in the freezer for up to 2 months.
+- The cups can be kept in an airtight container at a cool room temperature for a few days.
+Otherwise the cups can be kept in an airtight container in the fridge for up to 1 week or in the freezer for up to 2 months.

 ** Make sure your cherries are SWEET and not SOUR... unless you like sour desserts ;).

 This post was originally publised in October 2018 but updated in June 2020.